Prosecco & Petals

 If the above two lists have not exhausted the number you want at your wedding then it is worth looking at connections and work-related acquaintances.

 There is no formal etiquette about whether kids should be invited or not.
-The decision should be yours as a couple only.
+The decision should be yours.
 This decision is often based on the following factors:

 An easy way to soften the blow is to ask a mutual family member or friend to mention casually in conversation that you are having to restrict numbers or have had to restrict friends due to family numbers.
 This will mean that when you mention it at a later date they will already be prepared.